Overview of Maryland Taxes

 Maryland Property Tax Assessment

-Unlike most states, where local officials are responsible for property assessment, in Maine the state government is in charge of all property assessment.
-Properties are reassessed by state officials once every three years.
-The goal of the assessment is to determine the fair market value of each property.
+Unlike most states, where local officials are responsible for property assessment, the state government oversees all property assessment in Maryland.
+State officials reassess properties once every three years.
+The goal of an assessment is to determine the fair market value of each property.
 The fair market value is the price the property would sell for if listed on the market.

-After a reassessment an owner will be notified by the state of any change in assessed value.
+After a reassessment, the state will notify a property owner about any change in assessed value.
 Property owners who believe their assessed value is incorrect have 45 days from the date of that notice to file an appeal.

-Another important tax credit is the Homeowners’ Tax Credit.
-Households with a total gross income of less than $60,000 may be eligible for this credit, which caps property taxes based on income.
-For example, a household with a gross income of $40,000 will receive a credit for any property tax exceeding $2,580 annually.
+Another important tax credit is the Homeowners' Property Tax Credit.
+The credit caps property taxes based on income level.
+Only households with a total gross income of less than $60,000 are eligible for this credit.
+As an example, a household with a gross income of $40,000 will receive a credit for any property tax exceeding $2,580 annually.

 Maryland Property Tax Rates

-While the state government is in charge of property assessments in Maryland, local governments still set their own rates.
-They do so based on revenue needs.
-Any rate increases must be announced and a public hearing must be held to discuss the new rate.
+While the state government handles property assessments in Maryland, local governments still set their own tax rates.
+The rates they set will depend on local revenue needs.
+Any time a local government increases the tax rate, it must hold a public hearing to discuss the new rate.

-Tax rates will vary greatly depending on where you live.
+Tax rates in Maryland vary depending on where you live.
 The table below shows the average effective tax rate for each of Maryland’s 23 counties, as well as the city of Baltimore (which is independent of any county).
 Average effective tax rates are calculated by determining the median annual property tax payment as a percentage of the median home value.

-If you are looking to refinance a home loan or purchase a home with a mortgage in Maryland, take a moment to look at our Maryland mortgage rates guide.
+If you are looking to refinance a home loan or purchase a home in Maryland, check out our Maryland mortgage rates guide.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|